jiboyalab/scDCA/README.md

 # Contributing

-All authors were involved in the conceptualization of the proposed method.
+All authors were involved in the conceptualization of the scDecipher method.
 LWX and SLP conceived and supervised the project.
-BYJ and HTZ designed the study and developed the approach.
-BYJ and HTZ implemented and applied the method to microbial data.
-BYJ and HTZ analyzed the results.
-LWX and SLP contributed to the review of the manuscript before submission for publication.
+BYJ and LWX designed the study and developed the approach.
+XQW and XW collected the data.
+BYJ and LWX analyzed the results.
+BYJ, XQW, XW, LWX and SLP contributed to the review of the manuscript before submission for publication.
 All authors read and approved the final manuscript.

 # Cite
 <p align="center">